Activities at the Preserve

 The preserve is a beautiful place for visitors to walk their dogs.
 For the safety and consideration of all Preserve visitors, please observe the following:

-- State law requires that dogs must be leashed at all times
+State law requires that dogs must be leashed at all times.
+This is for the safety of your dog, Preserve visitors and the horses that frequent the trails.

 Horseback Riding and Carriage Driving